-These condensed interim consolidated financial statements include the accounts of Colibri Resource Corporation and its wholly owned subsidiaries Canadian Gold Resources Ltd., Minera Bestep S.A. de C.V., and Yaque Minerales S.A. de C.V. are incorporated in Mexico for the purposes of developing mineral properties.
+These condensed consolidated interim financial statements include the accounts of Colibri Resource Corporation and its wholly owned subsidiaries 7985240 Canada Ltd. (formerly Canadian Gold Resources Ltd), Great Panther Coboro Holdings Ltd., Minera Bestep S.A. de C.V. ("Minera Bestep"), Yaque Minerales S.A. de C.V. ("Yaque") and Coboro Minerales S.A. de C.V. ("Coboro").
+Yaque, Minera Bestep and Coboro are incorporated in Mexico for the purposes of developing mineral properties.
 All intercompany transactions and balances have been eliminated upon consolidation.
 All amounts are reported and measured in Canadian dollars.

 Control exists where the parent entity has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-Subsidiaries are included in the consolidated financial report from the date control commences to the date control ceases.
+Subsidiaries are included in the condensed consolidated interim financial report from the date control commences to the date control ceases.